ibm-cloud-docs/vmwaresolutions/services/caveonix_ordering.md

 # Ordering Caveonix RiskForesight
 {: #caveonix_ordering}

 You can include the Caveonix RiskForesight™ service with a new VMware vCenter Server® instance or add the service to your existing vCenter Server instance.
-On these standard vCenter Servers instances, Caveonix RiskForesight generates a license for the number of VMs that you select.
+On these standard vCenter Servers instances, Caveonix RiskForesight generates a license for the number of VMs (virtual machines) that you select.

-On VMware® Regulated Workloads and VMware Security and Compliance Readiness Bundle instances, Caveonix RiskForesight offers per host licensing.
-You are charged for every host on the instance, which includes management, workload, and edge services clusters.
+For VMware® Regulated Workloads and VMware Security and Compliance Readiness Bundle instances, Caveonix RiskForesight offers per host licensing.
+You are charged for every host on the instance, which includes management, workload, and edge gateway clusters.

 ## Ordering Caveonix RiskForesight for a new instance
 {: #caveonix_ordering-new}